mckennapsean/dissertation/content/06-worksheet.md

 report.
 These design worksheets served as a _"snapshot in time"_ (P1) and were sufficiently detailed to explain their design process for the report.
 Eight students described an iterative process that occurred, although informal and not written on any of their own design worksheets.
-When digging into this informality, students pinpointed that worksheets helped organize their thoughts.
+When digging into this process, students pinpointed that the worksheets helped organize their thoughts.
 Furthermore, the activities helped guide them as novice designers, such as one student who used the visualization design worksheets for the first time later in the course of the project and stated that _"When I used [the] worksheets, it